Carson Huey-You

-Carson Huey-You (born July 2002) is a child prodigy who is the youngest person to graduate from college in the state of Texas and among the youngest in the world.
+Carson Huey-You (born August 2002) is a child prodigy who is the youngest person to graduate from college in the state of Texas and among the youngest in the world.
 He graduated from Texas Christian University on May 13, 2017 with a bachelor's degree in physics and with a minor in Mandarin Chinese and mathematics at the age of 14.
-Huey-You graduated with his master's degree at age 17 in late 2019, and is currently a TCU graduate student seeking a Doctor of Philosophy focused on quantum physics.
+Huey-You graduated with his master's degree at age 17 in late 2019, and graduated with his doctorate at the age 21 on May 13, 2024.

 Early life

 Huey-You was born in the summer of 2002 to Claretta Kimp and Andre Huey-You, a former pilot.
 His mother and father divorced when he was very young.

 Huey-You showed exceptional intelligence at a very young age.
 He was reading chapter books at age two and wanting to learn calculus by age three.
 His mother, Claretta Kimp, said, "I got him a little calculus book and he could work some of the very first questions in the book and then I thought, ok, you're really smart" recalling the time it really hit her that her son was gifted.

 His mother, who studied early education and business at Southern Illinois University, homeschooled him until he was five years old.
 He and his younger brother, Cannan, attended and graduated from the Accommodated Learning Academy in Grapevine, Texas.